kylegraupe/MoneyLion_take_home_exam/README.md

 General:
 - main.py: Execution endpoint.
 Configure Python Interpreter to this file.
 - settings.py: Contains global variables and paths to be used throughout the application.
-- utility_library: Contains reusable code such as query functionality to be used throughout the application.
+- utility_library.py: Contains reusable code such as query functionality to be used throughout the application.

 ### Setup Instructions